instructure/canvas-ios/rn/Teacher/README.md

    command)

 ### BuddyBuild
-In the root of the git repo is `buddybuild_postclone.sh` which will ensure that only the apps with relevant changes will build.
-But because we can only cancel builds right now, the builds in buddy build will show as failed.
-You should look to make sure that the Teacher App build succeeded for all commits related to this app.
+We use BuddyBuild's [selective builds](https://docs.buddybuild.com/builds/selective_builds.html) feature to ensure that only the apps with relevant changes will build.

 ### Linting
 We use the eslint config from the project http://standardjs.com/.